ACRealms/ACRealms.WorldServer/README.md

 ## Known Issues

 - Housing is working, but not tested in full yet.
 Purchasing houses, abandoning houses, villa portals, villa storage have been tested.
 I haven't tried mansions, apartments, allegiance housing, booting, or permissions yet.
 I'm sure not everything works yet but it is just a matter of fixing minor things.
 The hard technical problems related to housing have already been solved, however.
-- Realm properties were originally intended to be changed without a restart of the database, and a very early version of this project allowed it, but there were issues with caching.
+- Ruleset and realm files were originally intended to be updatable without a restart of the server, and a very early version of this project allowed it, but there were issues with caching.
 I still want to fix that because restarting the server is not convenient when experimenting with ideas for new rulesets.
 - The ruleset specification is complex and not covered by any unit tests.
 If you notice any unexpected behavior with rulesets, please report it!

 ## Developer notes